idxbroker/bulkdata/README.md

 Postman is a API testing tool.

-It is a free tool and makes API discovery easy and sharable.
+Postman is free and makes API discovery easy and sharable.

 [Get Poistman](https://www.getpostman.com/apps)